arisk02/robot-fleet-management-system/docs/design/usecases.md

 Ethan:
 I added use cases to the robot manager diagram and added a number of user stories.
 I also wrote the design.md file and outlined and added the robot manager diagram section to the usecases.md file.

+Caitlin
+I contributed to the creation of the user stories and brainstorming the use-case diagrams.